tomaschyly/GdprCookies/README.md

 There are 2 filters for scripts, **Analytics** and **Marketing**.
 They work depending on User's consent.

-This plugins has support for **GA Google Analytics plugin**, so if you use it, you can just enable filter for it.
+This plugins has support for **GA Google Analytics and GA Google Analytics plugins**, so if you use it, you can just enable filter for it.

 **Analytics Scripts** and **Marketing Scripts** are fields where you write script identifiers, one per line, and it will filter this scripts.
 They need to be aded using **wp_enqueue_script**.